Nastel/tnt4j-streams-syslogd/README.md

 This sample shows how to stream activity events from Syslogd received log events data. `SyslogdStream` starts Syslogd server depending on defined configuration.

+Sample files can be found in [samples/syslog-daemon](./samples/syslog-daemon/) directory.

 See sample [readme.md](/samples/syslog-daemon/readme.md) file for more details.

 #### Syslog log file

 This sample shows how to stream activity events from Syslog log file(s) entries.

+Sample files can be found in [samples/syslog-file](./samples/syslog-file/) directory.

 See sample [readme.md](/samples/syslog-file/readme.md) file for more details.